How often do you fail at something important, and get a second chance?

 Quit while you are ahead, mate

 What did I learn?
 There’s a huge amount of luck involved.
 First, I could easily not have made the team.
 Second, we were the only team with Kathy Johnson!
-Third, the team we beat, OUP, were also very good and it could have gone the other way.
+Third, the team we beat, OUP, was also very good and it could have gone the other way.
 Before the quiz proper starts they always ask a couple of test questions to make sure all the technical gubbins is working.
 OUP beat us to the buzzer and got both of them right.
 Then we began in earnest and they got the first starter right, followed by all three bonus questions.